-We experiment too with the corrAL (and corrAL-47: see [12] for details) synthetic dataset, that has four relevant attributes (A0, A1, B0, B1), one irrelevant (I) and one redundant (R); the class attribute is defined by the function $Y = (A0 \land A1) \lor (B0 \land B1)$.
-Finally, we test our proposed method with a real database with 24 attributes and 2,770 instances; this database contains information of Mexican electric billing costumers, where we expect to obtain patterns of behavior of illicit customers.
+Finally, we experiment with the corrAL and corrAL-47 synthetic datasets [13], that has four relevant attributes (A0, A1, B0, B1), plus irrelevant (I) and redundant (R) attributes; the class attribute is defined by the function $Y = (A0 \land A1) \lor (B0 \land B1)$ .

-In order to compare the results obtained with buBF, we use Weka's [13] implementation of ReliefF, OneR and ChiSquared feature selection algorithms.
-These implementations were run using Weka's default values, except for ReliefF, where we define to 2 the number of neighborhood, for a more efficient response time.
-Additionally, we experiment with 7 Elvira's [14] filter-ranking methods: Mutual Information, Euclidean, Matusita, Kullback-Leibler-1 and 2, Shannon and Bhattacharyya.
+In order to compare the results obtained with buBF, we use Weka's [14] implementation of ReliefF, OneR and ChiSquared feature selection algorithms.
+These implementations were run using Weka's default values, except for ReliefF, where we define to 5 the number of neighborhood, for a more efficient response time.

-To select the best ranking attributes, we use a threshold defined by the largest gap between two consecutive ranked attributes (e.g., a gap greater than the average gap among all the gaps [12]).
-In the case of buBF, we set λ to 0.85 for all the experiments.
+Additionally, we experiment with 7 Elvira's [15] filter-ranking methods: Mutual Information, Euclidean, Matusita, Kullback-Leibler-1 and 2, Shannon and Bhattacharyya.
+To select the best ranking attributes, we use a threshold defined by the largest gap between two consecutive ranked attributes (e.g. a gap greater than the average gap among all the gaps).
+In the case of buBF, we set $\lambda$ to 0.85 for all the experiments.
 All the experiments were executed in a personal computer with a Pentium 4 processor, 1.5 GHz, and 250 Mbytes in RAM.
-In the following Section the obtained results are shown.
+In the following Section, the obtained results are shown.

-4.2 Experimental results
+4.2 Experimental Results